Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 A 51-year-old yoga teacher named Isabelle suffered a stroke, and her recovery was remarkably fast.
 It took her 3 months to reach a robust recovery, and she gives the credit to her experience with yoga.

-Specifically, she noted that her breath/movement connection and mental practice helped a lot.
-(Mental practice is a top rehabilitation technique for overcoming post-stroke paralysis or boosting mobility in general.)
+Specifically, she noted that her breath/movement connection and mental practice (Mental practice is a top rehabilitation technique for overcoming post-stroke paralysis) seemed most powerful in her recovery.

 Isabelle’s mental practice involved visualizing herself doing various yoga poses.

-Each day, she’d lie in bed and visualize those yoga poses, and then she would try to practice them in real life.
+Each day, she’d lie in bed and visualize those yoga poses, and then she would try to practice them physically as well.
 And every day, Isabelle noticed that she could do the pose a little better.

 (This example came from a chapter of Healing & Happiness After Stroke.)